List of state highways in North Dakota: Signage

 Until 2016 North Dakota highway signage had an "N" and a "D" in the top corners and a Native American profile, based on Lakota policeman Marcellus Red Tomahawk; since 2016 the marker has had "North Dakota" on a black background, the state in outline, and the highway number within the state outline.
 This transition to new signs is a slow process that will take years before the old signs are completely out of commission.
 The state will be replacing the old signs as needed, so both versions can currently be seen while driving on North Dakota roads.

 According to NDDOT, this change was made for a number of reasons.
-These include the department's centennial celebration, to demonstrate the significant spending to improve North Dakota roads in the past few years, and to keep uniformity across the United States.
+These include the department's centennial celebration, to demonstrate the significant spending to improve North Dakota roads in the past few years, and to keep uniformity across the United States, especially with online mapping providers which render individual state shields.
 According to an NDDOT representative, "a number of different states use their state outline or symbol on the highway signs."
-However, many states use geometric shapes or silhouettes of state symbols for their highway markers, which leads some North Dakota residents to believe NDDOT's decision to change the marker design was done to satisfy the political correctness movement.
+Some also cited the North Dakota Fighting Sioux controversy as part of the reason why the state decided to change the shields, to avoid any further offense.